mamunmaziz/mamunmaziz.github.io/_posts/2022-06-13-PowerBI Project Portfolio 01.md

 ### The Key skills and knowledge applied :
 - Utilize power query to perform ETL.
-- Access Data from cloud, csv, excel, SQL.
+- Access Data from the cloud, CSV, Excel, and SQL.
-- Data transform and Preparation (update and append table).
+- Data transformation and Preparation (update and append table).
 - Create custom tables, relationships, star, or snowflakes schema Tables.
 - Prepare data Visualization and reporting
-- DAX measure calculation using sum, count, calculate, divide, and time intelligence.
+- DAX measures calculation using sum, count, calculate, divide, and time intelligence.
-- Create Dynamic Measure, Dynamic Dimension, Tooltip, Bookmark in reporting.
+- Create Dynamic Measure, Dynamic Dimension, Tooltip, and Bookmark in reporting.
 - Add alerts and subscriptions to the dashboard
 - Publish dashboards, workspaces, and apps and collaborate with others.

-## Financial Report Anlysis
+## Financial Report Analysis
 This project involved the implementation of many more Power Bi techniques by using the data preparation tool, transforming data, customizing tables, conditional formatting, merging queries, pivoting and unpivoting, one-to-one and many-to-many relationships, filter visuals, filter pane, TopN filter, Sync Slicers, Treemap Visuals, drill through, keep filter with drill through, custom column, conditional column, Maps, drill through with a button, bookmarks, cards, working with tooltip pages, working with parameters, calculating columns and measures in DAX language and so on.
 Using the above techniques, I have used data from a few products used in different parts of the United States.